missly55/Tier-1-IT-Support-Cybersecurity-Awareness-Lab-Self-Guided-/README.md

 - Learned how to diagnose and resolve basic network connection issues using tools like **ipconfig**, **ping**, and adapter settings.
 - Practiced resetting passwords using Command Prompt.
-- Installed common software like Zoom using "Run as Administrator" and verified successful installation.
+- Installed common software like Google Chrome using "Run as Administrator" and verified successful installation.

 ### Tools Used: